Lead Scoring: Definition, Importance, and Model Establishment

 Does your company offer more than one product or service?

-If so, you should consider creating multiple lead scoring models.
+If so, you should consider creating multiple models to score leads.

 This is directly related to understanding buyer personas and how harnessing them can strengthen your sales cycle.
 For instance, a general best practice for establishing buyer personas is creating different ICPs for each product or service offered.